-Last Week's Pets: Faith the dog has been adopted.
+Last Week's Pets: Weaver the cat has been adopted.
 Blanche the dog and Bob and Eileen the cats are still available.

 If you're interested in adopting one of the Pets of the Week, or seeing what other pets are available for adoption, contact the Delaware Humane Association, 701 A. Street, Wilmington, DE 19801.
 Or call (302) 571-0111

 Your chance to ask Dr. Mindy Cohan, VMD, our resident pet health expert, what's on your mind!

 I have an older cat, Lucy.
 I'm not sure how old Lucy is, but she was already an adult when I got her in 2005.
 She's been the only pet for the past 7 years.
 Recently I added a kitten, Emjay, who really needed a home.
 The kitten was 4 weeks when I got him.
 In hindsight, I see that it was a horrible idea.
 Lucy seems stressed out by the kitten, who insists on jumping on her, hitting her tail and running, and just being an overall pain in the butt.
 It's been four months, and while I've seen some progress, I still worry about Lucy.
 She's lost weight, doesn't play much, and isolates herself more.
 She's a totally different cat.
 I feel so guilty and I didn't know it would be this way.
 I assumed she would want to mother the cat.
 They fight often and I feel that the kitten is lonely because he has no one to play with.
 I try to give them both my attention, but I know I show the kitten more.
 Is there anything I can do for my Lucy.
 Getting rid of baby Emjay is not an option, but what else

 can I do?
 HELP!!

 Introducing cats is always a risky endeavor.
 New feline housemates can become slow or fast friends.
 At times, however, harmony is never established.
 If finding a new home for Emjay is not feasible, I have a few suggestions.